blog-banner

 Source: Canva

 As a general rule, French drains do not require a lot of maintenance.
 They do their work until they have reached the end of their useful life.
 Of course, it is not recommended to wait until the structure is very damaged before proceeding with the replacement.
-Every year, it is recommended to look at the sections where the French drain is located and to monitor in order to see if you notice any signs of operating problems.
+Every year, it is recommended to look at the sections where the French drain is located and to monitor to see if you notice any signs of operating problems.
 If you do not need to replace the drain, there are still some small maintenance tips to keep in mind.

 First, if the drain is situated near trees and gravel, make sure that they are not likely to cause any damage, for example, because of a root that could be causing the drain to move, or gravel that could cause obstruction.
 In some situations, gravel and other debris around the house can clog the drain.
 You will need to see a specialist to determine whether it is possible to clean the drain with a special tool or if more in-depth repairs are needed.